 In 2009, REF launched its competitive book application process called Teachers' Choice.
 Educators working with city school students can apply for up to 200 books apiece.
-This continuing program has awarded thousands of books to students through creative, teacher-led literacy projects.
+This continuing program has awarded more than 35,000 new books to students through creative, teacher-led literacy projects.

 In June 2010, REF began a collaboration with the Rochester Chapter of the National Academy Foundation.
 With local businesses, including the Rochester Red Wings, ESL Federal Credit Union, and many others, REF has helped coordinate a quality summer internship program for city students.

 From 2010 to 2015, REF focused on two different types of programs: its primary programs supporting literacy, music opportunities and college access; and programs for which REF has fiduciary responsibility as an umbrella program.
 These include the fund supporting the Dr. Walter Cooper Academy, School #10, the Friends of the World of Inquiry School, and the fund for the Wilson Outdoors Club.
 Also supported is the Music Through the Ages program at School 19.

 REF's support for music has developed into Spring for Music Opportunities.
 This program continues to provide musical intruments to city students through the collection of used instruments.
 But it also helps to support everything from summer music lessons for students to the presentation of new musical instruments to a small number of college-bound city students, and music performance opportunities.